 5. The host school must verify your enrollment and costs for the term, sign the form, and return the form to the financial aid office at EOU.

 When we receive the form, we will process it within 24 hours of receipt, excluding weekends.
 During disbursement and the first two weeks of the term, we are especially busy, and we may exceed the 24 hour processing time.
-We will only accept consortium agreements during the first two weeks of the term. .
+We will only accept consortium agreements through the second week of the term.

 Based on the above procedures, it is important to plan enough time for all these steps to occur.
 Ideally, the form will get to us well before the first day of disbursement for the term.
 Be sure to plan accordingly!
 Call the host school in advance and ask them what their procedures are for processing consortium agreements where they are the host school.
 Be aware that, as a consortium student, your aid payments may be delayed.